hypermodules/hyperamp/CONTRIBUTING.md

 - `lib` - files shared by `main` and `renderer`
 - `main` - files for the main electron process
 - `renderer` - files for the renderer processes (player & audio)
-- `static` - static assets to be included with the build

 #### Excluded from Build